maple24/vite-vue3-scaffold/README.md

 4. yarn tauri dev

 ## Features
-- vite
+- Vite
-- vue3
+- Vue3
-- typescript
+- Typescript
-- vue-router v4
+- Vue-router v4
-- tailwindcss v3
+- Tailwindcss v3
-- vue-i18n-next v9
+- Vue-i18n-next v9
+- Pinia
+- Vueuse
-- pinia
+- Tauri

+## Usage
-- tauri
+- Dark mode
+Uses Tailwind CSS favored dark mode which enables dark mode when class dark is applied to the html tag.
+Specify your dark mode style to each element by using 'class="dark:bg-black"'

 ## Q&A